FOA - Workshops

 Tiktok Workshop: Israeli propaganda and antisemitism on TikTok, creating viral content meant to promote positive discourse online.
 How to stand in front of an audience/camera?
 How to manage an account on social media?

 LinkedIn Workshop: Antisemitism on LinkedIn.
 How can teenagers (16 and up) benefit from LinkedIn already at a young age and give themselves a professional advantage?
 When should they even start?
 This workshop is delivered by Avi Tsadaka – Senior Linkedin Expert.

 - Bring the Humans of the Holocaust to Your Community

 There are two lectures available in person or on Zoom:

-‘Changing the way we Talk About the Holocaust’: is appropriate for all ages and uses visual storytelling as a powerful way to spark curiosity and empathy.
+‘Changing the way we Talk About the Holocaust’ is appropriate for all ages and uses visual storytelling as a powerful tool to spark curiosity and empathy.
 By telling the story of the Holocaust through the deeply affecting medium of photography, students are able to relate to and internalize the individual, human stories of the Holocaust with an eye-opening discussion about the power of digital storytelling and the powerful truths it can convey as we remember and humanize the past – for better future.

 ‘The Holocaust and I – the Moral Questions we Should all Adress’ is designed expressly for teens and explores the moral questions and choices that Holocaust survivors had to deal with on a daily basis and how those are still relevant today.
 Through the stories of the survivors, we explore issues like human rights, antisemitism, democracy, Holocaust remembrance and even ideas about revenge and the power of forgiveness.